 Why not use my human energy to help the earth?
 Why not donate the money I would spend on gyms/weight loss programs to environmental causes https://drplasticpicker.com/donation-round-up/?
 This is my journey to help reduce plastic use and clean up ocean plastic, one walk at a time.
 Picking up ocean plastic, looking for the large and small pieces amongst the waves and kelp in the quiet of the Southern Californian mornings, has inadvertently healed me.
 I learned to reprogram my brain to slow down and notice each small piece of plastic.
 Walking along the shore in the sand and thinking my own thoughts and thinking about the world has helped me help myself.
 I feel better, and I think I am helping the earth and the community.
 This is my journey, and I hope you will join me.

-You can follow drplasticpicker on instagram or twitter @drplasticpicker or contact me via old fashioned email at email@example.com.
+You can follow drplasticpicker on instagram @drplasticpicker or contact me via old fashioned email at firstname.lastname@example.org.
 Just like my internet hero lenpenzo, it’s just me @drplasticpicker and not an army of internet bots so I’ll try to get back to you as soon as I can.
 If you are a patient, this blog is for entertainment purposes and environmental advocacy only – so please go through normal procedures to contact me at the office.

 Dr. Plastic Picker in real life also advocates for the environment as part of the American Academy of Pediatric Climate Change and Health Local Chapter Committee Chair.
 I am also a Girl Scout Troop Leader.
 And lead our organization in pediatric quality measures, pediatric anti-vaping and anti-tobacco measures, and pediatric asthma care.
 Surprisingly I have found that all of these loop back to environmental health.